pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     SHAKE256 is an extendable output function (XOF) based on the same core permutations as SHA3.
 It allows the caller to obtain an arbitrarily long digest length.
-The security of the hash, however, does not exceed 256 bits regardless of output length.
+Longer lengths, however, do not increase security or collision resistance and lengths shorter than 256 bit (32 bytes) will decrease it.

     :param int digest_size: The length of output desired.
 Must be greater than zero.